 Instead, let’s invest our time to work together in our local communities in order to make our country strong and good again.

-Let’s stop using corrupt power as the benchmark to rebuild our nation and use morality instead.
+Let’s stop using corrupt power as the benchmark to rebuild our nation and use morality and kindness instead.

-Let’s combine the best of blue and red political ideologies and create a more valuable purple society based on fiscally conservative and socially liberal values.
+Instead, let’s combine the best of blue and red political ideologies and create a more valuable, more equitable purple society based on fiscally conservative and socially liberal values.

 And let’s not forget how the United States of America became a great nation in the first place.

 Through the tireless work and sacrifice of immigrants looking to build a better life not only for themselves but for their community at large.